 Creative proposal video production

 Producing a pitch video can be a highly effective way to help communicate a creative vision to a wider audience.
 A pitch video can also be used to help seek funding or garner wider support for any kind of creative concept.
-Working as a freelance video producer and filmmaker I produce, film and edit high-quality creative films and videos and am always interested to work with creative individuals and artistic teams to help visualise concepts and ideas.
+Working as a freelance video producer and filmmaker, I produce, film and edit high-quality creative films and videos and am always interested in working with creative individuals and artistic teams to help visualise concepts and ideas.

 Pitch video case study

-This video entitled ‘We Have Always Lived In The Castle’ is a video pitch proposal for a new chamber opera based on the novel by Shirley Jackson.
-This pitch video has been created to be presented at the Opera Europa conference in Antwerp during April 2019.
+This video entitled ‘We Have Always Lived In The Castle’ is a video pitch proposal for a new chamber opera based on Shirley Jackson’s novel.
+This pitch video has been created to be presented at the Opera Europa conference in Antwerp in April 2019.
 The hope is that, by introducing this new concept at the conference, interest will be generated in funding this project to commission its production.
-Originally, at the outset of this video’s production, it was planned to film and edit just the performance of the specially written Aria to help to convey the creative interpretation of the lead character from the novel.
+Originally, at the outset of this video’s production, it was planned to film and edit just the specially written Aria’s performance to help convey the creative interpretation of the lead character from the novel.
 As the creative ideas for this video project were developed, I suggested filming interviews with some of the creators and character action shots of the main performer so that the concept and ideas about the origination of this proposal could be more fully explained to the viewing audience.
 All the filming and character sound recording took place with the lead creatives over one day in a private house in East London.
-Post-production was carried out over a number of days with detail amends after feedback from the creative team.
+Post-production was carried out over several days with detail amends after feedback from the creative team.

 How to make a pitch video